ozchamo/YAKKO/README.md

 - Many 'certainty' principles of higher level systems administration, this said, it tries to keep your firewall on, your SELinux running etc etc.

 ## COMMITMENT and ACKNOWLEDGEMENTS
-- I hereby plegde to test and update as new releases of OpenShift, RHEL and FEDORA come out...
+- I hereby pledge to test and update as new releases of OpenShift, RHEL and FEDORA come out...
 Until I don't, and then I will delete this section :)
 - I was inspired in automating this after reading https://github.com/eitchugo/openshift-libvirt.
 Thanks Hugo!
 It was "short" and after typing in all the looooong host kernel parameters I decided that this was worth investing time into.
 Thanks ;)
 But there are a ton of cookbooks out there, they are all different.
 I didn't want to write another cookbook, I thought it would be more fun to write a bot-chef to cook for me.
 This is it!